 Most of the boats on display were traditionally built by proffesionals, using wood, fiberglass, and paint, painstakingly shaped and detailed by hand.
 The craftsmanship is incredible, with many boats replicating real-world designs down to the smallest details, including winches, rigging, and lights.

-One boat featured obvious 3D printed components: a striking green RC trimaran, printed on a budget 3D printer Creality Ender 3 V3 by Peter, a club member.
+One boat featured obvious 3D printed components: a striking green RC trimaran, printed on a budget 3D printer Creality Ender 3 V3 by Peter Moffat, Fast Electric Secretary.
 It sailed smoothly, showcasing how 3D printing is slowly making its way into the scene.

 Not all boats were handmade, though.
 Some, especially the high-speed models, appeared to use molded or factory parts – likely from mass-produced kits or commercial builds.
 It’s a diverse hobby with many approaches.